LENSS/EdgeStorm/Readme.md

 ## MStorm: MStorm client running on Android phones.

-## MStromWorker: MStorm client running on desktop.
+## MStromWorker: MStorm client running on server.

-## MStormMaster: MStorm server running on desktop.
+## MStormMaster: MStorm server running on server.

 ## GDetection: A video face detection App of MStorm running on Android phones.

 ## GRecognition: A video face recognition App of MStorm running on Android phones.

 ## Dlib: Face models for GRecognition.
+...
+If you want to change the face database, just replace pictures inside /sdcard/distressnet/mstorm/Dlib/images folder at your phone and push the "train face database" buttion at your GRecognition App.

 ## GRecognitionWorker: Sever version of GRecognition.